algoflows/open-source/packages/flagmoji/README.md

 - 🌍 Support for all country flags (251 countries/territories)
 - 🔄 Convert between country codes and flag emojis
 - 🔍 Search countries by name
+- 🔖 Get a country by slug (lowercase, hyphen-separated)
+- 🔍 Search countries by slug
 - 🏷️ Support for both ISO 3166-1 alpha-2 and alpha-3 codes
 - 📱 Includes country dial codes
 - 💪 Full TypeScript support with type definitions